lordslair/untappd-map/README.md

 * [Image::LibRSVG][CPANrSVG] - SVG to PNG conversion
 * [Locale::Country] - Translation from <Countryname> to ALPHA-2 code
 * [Emoji::NationalFlag] - Translation from <ALPHA-2> to Emoji
-* [YAML::Tiny] - THE easy way to deal with YAML files

 And of course GitHub to store all these shenanigans.

 ### Installation